Skip to content

 Photo of Michael Lisitano Michael Lisitano

-Michael Lisitano is a member of the firm’s Health Law Group.
-He advises hospitals, health systems, physician groups, and other health care entities on general corporate matters and a variety of health law issues.
+Michael G. Lisitano is a member of the firm’s Health Law Group.
+He represents hospitals, health systems, physician groups, and other health care entities and providers on a variety of health law issues including advising health care clients in regulatory, transactional, and general…

 Read more about Michael LisitanoEmail